superpingu/shadokbot/Readme.md

 The sequence can be restarted at any time by pressing the "r" key.

 **Warning**: The output file is saved when closing the window or when pressing "q" (don't use CTRL-C if you want your file to be saved).

+Use the "-b buoys.txt" option to display the buoys on the table.

 **Next feature**: Obstacles
 If provided, the *obstacle_file* must have the following syntax, one line per obstacle: